RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: RACH Procedure in New Radio Multi-Beam System

 In 3GPP standardization, CBRA preambles are used if none of the L1 RSRP measurement of prepared beams is above the threshold $ \gamma_\textrm{access} $.
-This has the disadvantage that the UE may make CBRA although there are CFRA resources associated with the selected strongest beam.
-To tackle this issue, an enhancement is proposed as shown in green color in Figure \ref{fig:RACHflow}.
-Herein, the UE uses CFRA resources if the selected beam is prepared beam $ b_0\in B_{\textrm{prep},c} $ even if L1 RSRP beam measurement $ P_{c,b_0}^\textrm{L1} $ is below the threshold $ \xi_\textrm{access} $.
+This has the disadvantage that the UE may select CBRA resources although there are CFRA resources associated with the selected strongest beam.
+To tackle this issue, a Resource Efficient RACH (RE-RACH) proposed to increase the CFRA utilization as shown in green color in Figure \ref{fig:RACHflow}.
+Herein, the UE uses CFRA resources if the selected beam is prepared beam $ b_0\in B^\textrm{prep}_{c_T} $ even if L1 RSRP beam measurement $ P_{{c_T},b_0}^\textrm{L1} $ is below the threshold $ \xi_\textrm{access} $.
 This will eventually lead to less signaling and latency during the RACH procedure.
+UE selects either CFRA or CBRA preambles by following the process given in Fig.~\ref{fig:RACHflow} and attempts to access target cell with selected preamble.
+In case the access fails, UE repeats the preamble selection process and declares the HOF after several attempts.
+This is followed by a re-establisment process where UE searches for the new cell to be connected.